Snickers213/GrimFall-Talent-Overview/README.md

 ## How to Use

 1. Open your Talents (default key: **N**).
-2. Click the **[Summary]** button at the bottom right of the frame.
-3. The overview will appear on the right side of the UI.
+2. The overview will appear on the right side of the UI.

 ## Installation